(September 1, 2018 – September 1, 2020)

 2. If the student signed the Enrollment Agreement for a course but never attended the course, the School will refund the amount paid less the amount of $200.00 for the registration fee.

-4. If the School cancels or discontinues a course, the School will make a full refund of all charges paid for the course that was not provided.
-The refund will be paid within 30 days following the date upon which the course has been determined as cancelled or discontinued.
+4. If the school cancels or discontinues a course, the School will make a full refund of all charges paid for the course that was not provided.
+The refund will be paid within 30 days following the date upon which the course has been determined as canceled or discontinued.

 5. Refunds for the courses (that are not subject to 4.) will be paid within 30 days following the date upon which the student's withdrawal has been determined.

 PROCEDURE TO CANCEL OR WITHDRAW AND OBTAIN A REFUND:

 1. If the Center cancels or discontinues a course, no actions are required from the student to obtain a refund.
 The Center will send a check for a full refund to every student enrolled in the cancelled/discontinued or otherwise not provided course.

 2. To cancel the Enrollment Agreement, withdraw from the course (that is not subject to 1.), and obtain a refund, a student has to submit the written Request for Cancellation/Withdrawal and Refund.